Youth Justice Program

 The Program Worker follows up to ensure compliance and when that has happened, the matter is concluded.
 The occurrence is closed by the investigating officer or charge withdrawn by the Crown.
 Should a resolution not be reached or the Young Person fails to comply with a resolution, then the matter is dealt with through normal means.

-Larry Indian, Youth Justice Worker
+Vacant, Youth Justice Worker